Ioane5/visionware/README.md

 ## VisionWare
 Hackathon HackUPC project

-This is unique application that intends to help people with vision impedance to find items in the room.
+This is unique application that intends to help people with vision impairment to find items in the room.

 ### Idea
 Idea is that user should be able to find exact location of the requested item from Voice assistant.